 ABC Family History Association is all about making connections!
-Our members usually have some connection with the Armagh City, Banbridge and Craigavon (ABC) council area or Northern Ireland itself, whether they live there or their family came from there, no matter how long ago.
-We run family history courses to teach people how to find the connections between us and know who our ancestors were, where they came from, what they did and how they lived.
+Our members have some connection with Northern Ireland, whether they live there or their family came from there, no matter how long ago.
+We run family history courses to teach people from our area and throughout the world how to find the connections between us and know who our ancestors were, where they came from, what they did and how they lived.
+We offer regular talks, workshops and visits.
 Members can also take part in projects to use those skills and share results.
+Each year we publish a book written by our members based on the results of our current project.
 We love to welcome those from overseas to our area and help them get the most from their trip to their ancestral homeland!

 Stay in the Know

 ABCFHA Programme from Sep - Dec 2023 (download )

 'Our Family Stories' book is still available at £12 softback and £20 hardback, plus postage if required - Please email firstname.lastname@example.org

 Corporate Member Showcase

 Dedicated to the Joss/Joyce family of Scotland and Northern Ireland, the Joss/Joyce Family Association explores the genealogy of this family.
 Originally originating from Aberdeenshire, Scotland, this lineage settled in counties Antrim, Armagh, and Down, in Northern Ireland, where Joss turned into Joyce.
 More information can be found at https://www.jossjoycefamilyassociation.com/.

 Armagh County Museum, Armagh, Northern Ireland